 Bialy barszcz/White Borscht recipe:

-2 links smoked Polish sausage (Kielbasa)
+2 links smoked Polish sausage (Kielbasa)2c sour cream

 2 eggs-slightly beaten